 For our employee bonuses this year, we decided to do something a little different: their choice between the usual $100 bonus or their choice of Oboz shoes from River Rock Outfitter!
 After Andi and I both caved in and bought a pair earlier in the year, we discovered how incredible the right kind of shoes can be for your back.
 Since our employees have to be on their feet for the majority of their shifts, it was a gift that just made sense.
 What we didn’t expect was for almost all our employees to take the Oboz option.
 Note that this blog is not sponsored by Oboz or River Rock (although River Rock Outfitter is one of our favorite downtown businesses!).
 But if you happen to see one of our employees in their new Oboz shoes, go ahead and ask how they feel about them. 🙂

 We’re expecting a fun expansion in January!
 We’ve been working hard the past several months at finishing the building behind Agora to turn it into a small roastery and mini kitchen (clarification: our mom, Kristy, and dad, Keith, have been doing most of the work and are excited to start roasting beans in a place other than their kitchen as a hobby!).
 Pictures to come!
-We’ve been working with Ricks Roasters Coffee Company, who has been our partner since before we opened, to be trained by them on roasting their beans, so we can move that part of the operation on-site.
 The kitchen side of the building will allow us to meet our growing demand so we can handle more pre-orders as well as keep our display case full.